IBM/cp4ba-jam-in-a-box/docs/Bring-up/Bring-Up-Lab-2/Readme.md

 The regular deployment scripts cover a wide area of different deployments, support Air-Gap deployment and encryption of all communication channel, and are thus the preferred choice for deployment of customer environments which can be used on Production environments.
 They are available on
-**public GitHub** (https://github.com/IBM/cloud-pak/blob/master/repo/case/ibm-cp-automation/index.yaml) and, therefore, can be used by customers, business partners, and IBMers.
+**public GitHub** (<a href="https://github.com/IBM/cloud-pak/blob/master/repo/case/ibm-cp-automation/index.yaml" target="_blank">https://github.com/IBM/cloud-pak/blob/master/repo/case/ibm-cp-automation/index.yaml</a>) and, therefore, can be used by customers, business partners, and IBMers.

 The regular deployment scripts are available for **all CP4BA versions**.